R at its simplest

 This Contents page lists pages that I have written for course IPS-003 and for the R-peer-support meetings at the Viikki Campus of the University of Helsinki.
 The level of difficulty level varies from introductory to intermediate.
 I update these pages from time to time and I will add new pages from time to time.

 R is a language and an environment for data analysis and visualization.
 It has become the standard for data analysis and visualisation in many fields.
-In Bioinformatics it “competes” with Python, but R can “talk” with code written in most other programming languages.
 R can be extended by means of code packages which can be locally installed in a library.
+R can “talk” with code written in most other programming languages.
+This is important for code reuse and for performance in numerical and other computtaions.

 Moderately advanced R learning material is available as a free on-line course at intro2R.